danday74/shelljs.exec/README.md

 ## Options object

+Available options:

-* silent: Do not echo any output to console.
-Defaults to false.
+* `silent`: Do not echo any output to console - Defaults to false

 * and any option available to Node.js' [child_process.execSync](https://nodejs.org/api/child_process.html#child_process_child_process_execsync_command_options)